Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 The top 3 are Diageo, Sazerac Company and then JimBeam.

 After going over the ranking, I want to go with the analysis to help Jim Beam Brands, the 3rd largest vendor by market share.
-Reason being: They have room to grow, and the NO.4 Pernod Ricard is so close behind. (or maybe simply because that I like their whiskey)
+The reason is: They have room to grow, and the NO.4 Pernod Ricard is so close behind. (or maybe simply because I like their whiskey)

 #### 2. Define the market where their products stand